MarkyTurtle/Batman---Amiga/README.md

 ## Overview
 This exercise is not one of speed, but of learning.
-The intension is to spend more time disassembling parts of the code.
+It looks like this game could be cracked just by patching out the serial number check around $139C in the loader code.
+The intention is to spend more time disassembling parts of the code that wouldn't normally be disassembled to crack the game.

-I was always impressed by the game and think it would be interesting to try to reverse engineer the Platform and Racing Levels to get an understanding of how they work.
-(We'll see if my interest level holds up).

 I'll be following the steps below, like all plans likely to change.

  - Disassemble the boot loader.
 [Code Folder](./loader/bootblock/)
  - Disassemble the game loader.
 [Code Folder](./loader/gameloader/modified/)